April...

 That way, you’ll be able to keep abreast of the activities and discussions of the Watchdogs group, and the Qualiopi Mutual Support group

-…not to mention all the other features, such as job postings, discussion groups, and a members’ chat tool.
+…not to mention all the other features, such as job postings, discussion groups, webinars, and a members’ chat tool.